 Go to the dogs and enjoy a winter classic, dog-sledding at Hotel Sacacomie in the beautiful Mauricie region.
 A local guide-musher takes you to the kennels where you’ll meet the 125 husky and malamute dogs on the property.
 Choose your sledding dogs and prepare for an energetic ride in the forest or on the lake, wrapped up cosy in fur blankets.
 You can even try mushing your own sled.
 Then relax with some hydrotherapy at the Hotel’s GEOS Nordic spa, complete with gorgeous views of Sacacomie Lake.

 Many would consider the Quebec City Winter Carnaval to be the apex of all things winter in Quebec.
-Aver all, it’s two weeks of pure winter celebration, where more than 750,00 visitors come to party and embrace winter every year.
+After all, it’s two weeks of pure winter celebration, where more than 750,00 visitors come to stay, party and embrace the season every year.
 Born in the 19th century and reinvented in the 20th, this Carnival has pedigree, events, music, parades, and Bonhomme, the mascot of all mascots.
 There’s also an Ice Palace, sports competitions, light shows, Parade and more beaver tails, poutine and smoked meat than most could handle.
 This is a super family-friendly event as well, with special kids activities like sleigh rides, playing hockey, eating maple taffy, and meeting Bonhomme of course!

 Kick sledding in Eastern Townships